 The VMware Design team is looking for talented designers to help us continue transforming enterprise design.
 Check out our open positions!

-Special thanks to Lior Matkovitch and Frank Hattler for partnering in driving product-led growth, and Grace Noh and Bonnie Zhang for reviewing the article.
+Special thanks to Lior Matkovitch and Frank Hattler for partnering in growth hacking, and Grace Noh and Bonnie Zhang for reviewing the article.